danielewworrall/cubenet/README.md

 ### What you have to do
 Download the [data](https://drive.google.com/file/d/1aO48z-Qzsctd29zWpeuOOqvoKF3hXfbU/view?usp=sharing) and [addresses](https://drive.google.com/file/d/1XsXEI0U9t6jdWrHp_NyW3ua-PWsUMDbT/view?usp=sharing).
 Place both `.zip` files in the `modelnet` folder and run
 ```
-unzip addresses.zip -d addresses
+unzip addresses.zip
 rm addresses.zip
-unzip data.zip -d data
+unzip data.zip
 rm data.zip
 ```

 ### Training
-To train a model you have to specific two things:
+The basic call to train is `python train.py`.
+On its own it will do nothing, because you have to specify two things:
 1) use the `--architecture` flag, you have options `GVGG, GResnet`.
 There refer to a group-CNN version of a VGG network and Resnet.
 2) use the `--group` flag to specify the specific rotation subgroup with options `V,T4,S4` corresponding to 4 rotations, 12 rotations, and 24 rotations, respectively.
 A typical call is then
 ```
 python train.py --architecture GVGG --group V
 ```
+This will create a `models/` folder with the default first being `models/model_0`.
+Rerunning the code will ask you to overwrite this model.
+If you do not want that use the `--path_increment` flag to automatically increment this to `models/model1`, otherwise you are free to change the naming conventions via tha `--save_dir` and `--log_dir` flags.
+Just note that the model name should be of the form `<myModelName>_0`, and `myModelName` may not contain any underscores.